traefik/traefik/docs/content/routing/providers/docker.md

           - traefik.http.routers.my-container.rule=Host(`example.com`)
     ```

+??? example "Configuring Docker Swarm & Deploying / Exposing one Service"

+    Enabling the docker provider (Swarm Mode)

+    ```yaml tab="File (YAML)"
+    providers:
+      docker:
+        # swarm classic (1.12-)
+        # endpoint: "tcp://127.0.0.1:2375"
+        # docker swarm mode (1.12+)
+        endpoint: "tcp://127.0.0.1:2377"
+        swarmMode: true
+    ```

+    ```toml tab="File (TOML)"
+    [providers.docker]
+      # swarm classic (1.12-)
+      # endpoint = "tcp://127.0.0.1:2375"
+      # docker swarm mode (1.12+)
+      endpoint = "tcp://127.0.0.1:2377"
+      swarmMode = true
+    ```

+    ```bash tab="CLI"
+    # swarm classic (1.12-)
+    # --providers.docker.endpoint=tcp://127.0.0.1:2375
+    # docker swarm mode (1.12+)
+    --providers.docker.endpoint=tcp://127.0.0.1:2377
+    --providers.docker.swarmMode=true
+    ```

+    Attach labels to services (not containers) while in Swarm mode (in your Docker compose file).
+    When there is only one service, and the router does not specify a service,
+    then that service is automatically assigned to the router.

+    ```yaml
+    version: "3"
+    services:
+      my-container:
+        deploy:
+          labels:
+            - traefik.http.routers.my-container.rule=Host(`example.com`)
+            - traefik.http.services.my-container-service.loadbalancer.server.port=8080
+    ```

+    !!! important "Labels in Docker Swarm Mode"
+        While in Swarm Mode, Traefik uses labels found on services, not on individual containers.
+        Therefore, if you use a compose file with Swarm Mode, labels should be defined in the `deploy` part of your service.
+        This behavior is only enabled for docker-compose version 3+ ([Compose file reference](https://docs.docker.com/compose/compose-file/compose-file-v3/#labels-1)).

 ??? example "Specify a Custom Port for the Container"

     Forward requests for `http://example.com` to `http://<private IP of container>:12345`: